ChidexWorld/mma/README.md

-this is my first frontend project designed nd creted my me it's an ecommerce website for my sister i sused my sister backery documentary for it
+this is my first frontend project designed and created my me it's an ecommerce website for my sister i used my sister backery documentary for it